Collection of Information

 The data collected includes the type and duration of the fit note, recommendations for adjustments to enable a return to work, diagnostic codes, geographic area and gender.

 You may want to prevent confidential information about you from being shared or used for any purpose other than providing your care.
 If you do not want information that identifies you to be shared outside your GP practice, please inform the practice and we will make a note of this in your medical record.
-You can contact us by completing our Ask The Practice A Question form.
+You can contact us by completing a request online

 This will prevent your confidential information from being used other than in special circumstances required by law, such as a public health emergency.
 This is known as a type 1 objection.

 The HSCIC also makes national collections of information from other places where you receive care, such as hospitals and community services.
 They only release this information in identifiable form where there is legal approval to do so.